Donatooooooo/CardioTrack/README.md

 ├── references/                                     <- Data dictionaries, manuals, and all other explanatory materials │
 ├── reports/                                        <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures/                                    <- Generated graphics and figures to be used in reporting │
+│   ├── figures/                                    <- Generated graphics and figures to be used in reporting │   └── pytest_report.html                          <- Pytest HTML test report
+│
 ├── predicting_outcomes_in_heart_failure/           <- Source code for use in this project │   ├── __init__.py